MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 In order to create a commit you need two things.
 A change in a file and a commit message.

 First thing is you need to change a file.
 Working on a project you are constantly changing code and writing new code.
-Anytime a file is created of adjusted it is added into an Unstages Change.
+Anytime a file is created or adjusted it is added into an Unstages Change.
 When you are ready to commit you can move the files from Unstaged to Staged.
 When a file is in Staged Changes it is ready to be commited to the repository.

 The second thing you need is a commit message.
 These messages should be descriptive of what is reflected in the staged changes files.
 For example if you just made a change in your project to fix a bug.
 Your commit message could say something like
 "Keyboard bug fixed"